Casehero

 Other key facts:

-• Snow White: first Disney animated movie.
+- Snow White: first Disney animated movie.

-• Stock prices were coming down
+- Stock prices were coming down

-• Income decreasing
+- Income decreasing

-• Start-up mindset
+- Start-up mindset

-• Old technology
+- Old technology

-• Lack of “heart”
+- Lack of “heart”

-• The animation wasn’t a priority.
+- The animation wasn’t a priority.
 Priority: Theme parks.

-• Not licensing/strong control
+- Not licensing/strong control

 2. Describe Eisner’s strategy for re-inventing Disney and identify the risks that attended it.

 In 1984, Disney made changes to its top management.
-Frank Wells became COO, Disney appointed Michael Eisner, former president of Paramount, as CEO.
+Frank Wells became COO, and Disney appointed Michael Eisner, former president of Paramount, as CEO.
 Then, Eisner recruited Jeffrey Katzenberg to be president of Disney Studios.

-Eisner’s business model made Disney acquire the capabilities to assemble its own movies in-house, focus on producing low budget but moderately profitable films that helped the company spread its financial risk, and keep the costs down.
+Eisner’s business model made Disney acquire the capabilities to assemble its own movies in-house, focus on producing low-budget but moderately profitable films that helped the company spread its financial risk, and keep the costs down.

-Instead of the company hiring talent agency to provide with scripts and actors, Disney hired a team of full-time scriptwriters (doing not only existing fairy tales but also own stories) and also hired some actors (down on their luck actors).
-That way, Disney would benefit from the profits instead of the talent agency, and also, they didn’t have to pay the fees of talent agencies.
-Business expansion: media, tv, publishing, merchandising, etc. Synergies.
+That way, Disney would benefit from the profits instead of the talent agency, and also, they wouldn’t have to pay the fees of talent agencies.
+Business expansion: media, TV, publishing, merchandising, etc. Synergies.
 Expand the customer base to include adults.

 Another big change was that…